null

 Most cell signal booster manufacturers’ warranties require that the booster use a surge protector with a rating of at least 1,000 joules.

-Not to be confused with: Lighting surge protector
+Not to be confused with: Lightning surge protector

 T